Corey Seager Player Props: Rangers vs. Cardinals

 Corey Seager At The Plate

-- Seager has an RBI in 15 of 28 games this season, with multiple RBI in eight of them.
-He has also driven home three or more of his team's runs in four contests.
+- In 51.7% of his games this season, Seager has had at least one RBI.
+He's picked up more than one in 27.6% and driven in three or more of his team's runs in four contests.

-- He has scored in 13 games this year, with multiple runs six times.
+- He has scored a run in 13 games this year, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.